 they are clearly identified as being distinct from the Alexander Technique.

-- In their teaching ATI Teaching Members acknowledge appropriately the work
+- In their teaching ATI Teaching Members acknowledge appropriately the work or

 - ATI Teaching Members understand and respect personal boundaries, and accept